LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

-2015-04-23  DEV2       Removing Last modified & Last modified by from Update data 2015-04-16  DEV2       Adding update table details to MFUpdateHistory table 2015-04-08  DEV2       Deleting property value from M-Files (Task 57) 2019-12-31	DEV2	   New output parameter add in spMFCreateObjectInternal to return the checkout objects.
+2015-04-23  DEV2       Removing Last modified & Last modified by from Update data 2015-04-16  DEV2       Adding update table details to MFUpdateHistory table 2015-04-08  DEV2       Deleting property value from M-Files (Task 57)
 ==========  =========  ========================================================